-What started as a travelogue for family and friends developed into a platform where Nathalie McNabb shares travel stories about her journeys around the planet, packed with practical information, money-saving tips and destination guides, all complemented by beautiful photography.
-Intended for the 40+ age group, Nathalie's site Marquestra offers travel experiences from soft adventures to cultural exploration for independent travellers.
+What started as a travelogue for family and friends developed into Marquestra, a platform where Nathalie McNabb shares travel stories about her journeys around the planet, packed with practical information, money-saving tips, and destination guides, all complemented by beautiful photography.
+Intended for the 40+ age group, Marquestra offers travel experiences from soft adventures to cultural exploration for independent travelers.

 Nathalie was kind enough to answer our questions below.